jpountz/jpountz.github.io/_posts/2025-04-12-why-is-Tantivy-faster-than-Lucene.markdown

 When working on performance, it's often hard to know whether you have room for improvement and how much.
 Tantivy has been very helpful from this perspective by giving targets to Lucene that should be achievable given how much Lucene and Tantivy share architecture-wise.

 While recent versions of Lucene (10.2 at the time of writing this post) have recovered a good share of the performance difference on many queries and collection types, it is still noticeably slower on some of them, notably phrase queries and exhaustive evaluation with scores (`TOP_100_COUNT`).
-There is a lot of work left to do, and hopefully we can have even more queries and collection types when Lucene is on par or faster in the future.
+There is a lot of work left to do, and hopefully we can have even more queries and collection types where Lucene is on par or faster in the future.